Five Congo rangers killed in joint army operation to rescue U.S. journalist

 Eastern Congo has been the theater of numerous wars and uprisings over the last two decades, and rebels, militia fighters and bandits still present a security risk in many areas.

-Park rangers trying to protect dwindling populations of elephants and gorillas often clash with poachers and other armed criminals who exploit minerals, wildlife and other resources.
+Park rangers trying to protect dwindling populations of elephants and gorillas often clash with poachers and other armed groups who exploit minerals, wildlife and other resources.

+Later on Sunday Congo's Virunga National Park said that one of its rangers, Dudunyabo Machongani Célestin, had died following an ambush by Mai Mai militia in an area of the park west of Lake Edward.

-Reporting by Benoit Nyemba; Writing by Joe Bavier; Editing by Louise Ireland
+Writing by Joe Bavier; additional reporting by Aaron Ross in Kinshasa and Lucia Mutikani in Washington; Editing by Greg Mahlich and Sandra Maler